 This year, the MAiN program will expand to four S.C. hospitals, with more expected to follow.
-GHS will provide on-site and online training, tools and resources.
+Prisma Health will provide on-site and online training, tools and resources.
 The initiative is funded by the S.C.
 Department of Health and Human Services.

 Program shows promise in the clinic setting.

-In 2016, the GHS Internal Medicine Clinic (IMC) launched JUMP.
+In 2016, the Prisma Health Internal Medicine Clinic (IMC) launched JUMP.
 This program targets IMC patients, most of whom have limited incomes and little or no insurance; 40% are self-pay.
 They also face challenges such as lack of transportation and limited access to affordable, healthy food.

 Over the past two years, A1c numbers have undergone a significant, sustained decline among JUMP participants.